vdemichev/DiaNN/README.md

 <details>
   <summary>Matrices</summary>

 These contain normalised QuantUMS or MaxLFQ quantities for protein groups ('pg_matrix'), gene groups ('gg_matrix'), unique genes ('unique_genes_matrix'; i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) as well as normalised quantities for precursors ('pr_matrix').
 They are filtered at 1% FDR, using global q-values for protein groups and both global and run-specific q-values for precursors.
 Additional 5% run-specific protein-level FDR filter is applied to the protein matrices, use --matrix-spec-q to adjust it.
 Sometimes DIA-NN will report a zero as the best estimate for a precursor or protein quantity.
 Such zero quantities are omitted from protein/gene matrices.
-Special phosphosite quantification matrices (phosphosites_90 and phosphosites_99 .tsv) are generated when phosphorylation (UniMod:21) is declared as a variable modification, see [PTMs and peptidoforms](#ptms-and-peptidoforms).
+A site-level report and site quantification matrices are also generated when variable modifications are declared and the FASTA database is provided, see [PTMs and peptidoforms](#ptms-and-peptidoforms).
 </details>

 <details>